 Row Ontario Office

-With all Canadians being urged to limit social interactions and work from home where possible, all Row Ontario staff will be working from home for the foreseeable future.
-We will not be able to take phone calls to our office number but are still available via email during working hours.
 You can find the contact information for all Row Ontario staff below as well as our areas of responsibility so you know who to direct questions to.
 Please don’t hesitate to contact us with any questions you may have.

-Executive Director: Andrew Backer
+Chief Executive Officer: Andrew Backer

 Strategic Planning, Grant Applications, Board and Committee Governance, Financial Operations, Human Resources, Risk Management and Revenue Generation